 public delegate int PerformCalculation(int x, int y);

 Any method from any accessible class or struct that matches the delegate type can be assigned to the delegate.
 The method can be either static or an instance method.
-This makes it possible to programmatically change method calls, and also plug new code into existing classes.
+This flexibility means you can programmatically change method calls, or plug new code into existing classes.

 In the context of method overloading, the signature of a method does not include the return value.
 But in the context of delegates, the signature does include the return value.
 In other words, a method must have the same return type as the delegate.

 This ability to refer to a method as a parameter makes delegates ideal for defining callback methods.
-For example, a reference to a method that compares two objects could be passed as an argument to a sort algorithm.
-Because the comparison code is in a separate procedure, the sort algorithm can be written in a more general way.
+You can write a method that compares two objects in your application.
+That method can be used in a delegate for a sort algorithm.
+Because the comparison code is separate from the library, the sort method can be more general.

 Delegates have the following properties:

-Methods do not have to match the delegate type exactly.
+- Methods don't have to match the delegate type exactly.
 For more information, see Using Variance in Delegates.

-C# version 2.0 introduced the concept of Anonymous Methods, which allow code blocks to be passed as parameters in place of a separately defined method.
-C# 3.0 introduced lambda expressions as a more concise way of writing inline code blocks.
-Both anonymous methods and lambda expressions (in certain contexts) are compiled to delegate types.
-Together, these features are now known as anonymous functions.
-For more information about lambda expressions, see Anonymous Functions.
+- Lambda expressions are a more concise way of writing inline code blocks.
+Lambda expressions (in certain contexts) are compiled to delegate types.
+For more information about lambda expressions, see Lambda expressions.